 Turner & Hooch, Starsky and Hutch, and 21 Jump Street are just a few examples of the brilliant buddy cop comedy trope that many of us love.
 And if it’s action, explosions, and boisterous banter you’re looking for, why not choose 1995’s Bad Boys for your next movie night?

-Will Smith and Martin Lawrence star as Mike Lowery and Marcus Burnett; two narcotics detectives that find themselves in quite a bind when $100 million worth of heroin is stolen from their HQ.
+Will Smith and Martin Lawrence star as Mike Lowery and Marcus Burnett; two narcotics detectives who find themselves in quite a bind when $100 million worth of heroin is stolen from HQ.

 With their superiors giving them five days to track down the loot before their department gets shut down, the pair get to work.
 But things get farcical when Burnett, a dedicated family man, has to assume Lowery’s identity as a womaniser to gain the trust of a beautiful witness.